Sisters' Islands

 Sisters' Islands are two of the Southern Islands in Singapore and are located to the south of the main island of Singapore, off the Straits of Singapore.
-It can be reached via a boat ride from Marina South Pier or West Coast Pier.
+They can be reached via a boat ride from Marina South Pier or West Coast Pier.

 Big Sister's Island, about 39,000 m2 in area and also known as Pulau Subar Laut in Malay, faces the open sea, while Little Sister's Island, about 17,000 m2 in area and also known as Pulau Subar Darat in Malay, faces the mainland.
 The two islands are separated by a narrow channel.
 Currents through this channel can be very dangerous to swimmers and divers.

 Legends

 There are three legends on how the Sisters's Islands come about.

 The first version tells of two orphaned daughters, Minah and Linah, who stayed with their uncle on an island.
 One day, Linah met some pirates when fetching water from a well near the sea.
 The pirates chased her home and at her home, the pirate chief demanded to marry Linah the next day.
 On the next day, the pirates forcibly took Linah from her home and took her onto their boat.
 A storm broke out while Minah gave chase to rescue Linah and swam after the boat.
 While swimming after the boat, Minah drowned.
 Linah broke free from the pirates and jumped into the sea after Minah and subsequently drowned also.
 The storm stopped but the sisters could not be found.
 On the next day, two islands appeared where the two sisters were last seen.

-Another version of the legend stated that the sisters were being blown away by the storm and each landed on one of the island, and hence the name Sisters' Islands.
+Another version of the legend stated that the sisters were being blown away by the storm and each landed on one of the islands, and hence the name Sisters' Islands.

 A third version of the legend said that there were two sisters who drowned at sea.
 The elder sister tried to save the younger sister but both drowned.
 God was touched by their love for one another and transformed both into two little islands so they could be together forever.

 The two islands, called Pulau Subar Laut and Pulau Subar Darat, was then known as the Sisters' Islands.
 It was said that every year on that very day when the sisters turned into islands, there will always be storm and rain.